cavo789/marknotes/src/docs/Introduction.md

 ![License MIT](.images/license.png)

 The default credentials are **admin** / **marknotes**.
 You'll need them for editing notes and to change settings to yours (language, regional info, plugins, ...).
 Please click on the :fa-sign-in: button that you can see at the top right.
-Once connected, please change these credentials by clicking on the Settings button (icon is :fa-gears:), then click on the fourth 'tab' (icon is :fa-sign-in:) of the menu and click on the "Update application's settings" item (icon is :fa-toggle-on:).
+Once connected, please change these credentials by clicking on the Settings button (icon is :fa-gears:), then click on the fourth 'tab' (icon is :fa-sun-o:) of the menu and click on the "Update application's settings" item (icon is :fa-toggle-on:).
 You'll find the credentials in the "Authentication" part.{class=note}

 %TOC_5%